 - Appropriate attention must be paid to the personal safety of all in attendance as well as the security of campus facilities and properties.

 - All requests for these events require the signature approval of the student organization’s advisor or department head before the event can be confirmed.

 - The nature of major events suggests logistical and public welfare issues of large dimension that must be closely supervised by the appropriate administrative staffs.

 - No major events which results in the personal profit of any individual will be allowed.

 - Major Events must have fully executed contracts before the individual or group renders service.
 Fully executed is defined as a document bearing the signatures of the artist/s, the student organization advisor, and the University Business Office, or their designee.

-- Security for major events must be coordinated with the HFSC staff and GUPD.
+- Security for major events must be coordinated with the Student Centers staff and GUPD.

 - All funds received and expended in the production and management of any major events shall be accounted for through appropriate University accounting procedures.

 - If the event is ticketed, each participant must be designated a ticket or wristband in order to gain admission into the space.